inputoutputcode/mia-server/ServerProtocol.md

 1. client->server: ANNOUNCE;dice;token
 1. server->clients: ANNOUNCED;name;dice;token

-Per turn there is a second ROLL allowed, in this case the server will not send the dice back to the player, and the player has to announce a dice.
+Per turn there is a second ROLL allowed, in this case the server will not send the dice back to the player, but the player still has to announce something.

 When the server detects Mia with the first roll, the game ends, and the current player wins.
 1. server -> clients: PLAYER_LOST;names;reason;token (where names is a comma separated list)